In August 2020 the New Zealand Government directed Te Waihanga to undertake a review into the Transmission Gully project.

 About the Review

-Te Waihanga was directed by the New Zealand Government to oversee an interim project review which focused on the Transmission Gully project to date.
+Te Waihanga was directed by the New Zealand Government to oversee an interim project review that focused on the Transmission Gully project to date.

 The Review investigated how the Transmission Gully project agreement was awarded for the price agreed, and whether the risks identified then were reasonably allocated and appropriately considered.